 What Being Positive Means

-First, in dog training, the term “positive” is thrown around like there is no tomorrow and it makes sense to most people.
-When we say something is positive, we usually mean it’s good and we call something negative when we consider it bad.
+First, in dog training, the term “positive” is thrown around like there is no tomorrow.
+When we say something is positive, we usually mean it’s good.
+And we call something negative when we consider it bad.
+So, positive dog training naturally sounds good.
 But how does an electrician view positive and negative?
 They are just different wires.
-You need both to get the light turned on.
+You need both to turn the light on.
 The negative wire is not the bad guy.
 It’s part of the equation.
 Relax!
 I am not going to compare dog training to electrical wiring.
 The point I want to illustrate is this: words have meaning based on context.

 - Positive Reinforcement

 Here is the thing, all of these are scientific terms.
 None of them mean, what you may assume they mean, from every-day language.